Every week we release educational videos related to hot topics in the mortgage industry on YouTube.

 The decision ultimately depends on your individual circumstances.
 Here’s a quick guide:

-Texas real estate agent
+Find a Texas real estate agent

 In Texas, the housing market remains strong, and opportunities are still abundant for buyers and sellers alike.
 Waiting for rates or prices to drop significantly is going to leave you stuck on the sidelines while others build wealth through homeownership.
 Whether you’re a first-time buyer or a seasoned homeowner, continuing to wait might not be in your best interest.